cki-project/kpet-archived/README.md

   maintainers.
 * `url_suffix`: URL suffix to use in the Beaker task fetch URL, ie. the bit after the "#".
+* `origin`: The name of a test suite origin - the source for the suite's code.
+  One of the keys from the `origins` dictionary in the database's top `index.yaml` file.
+Undefined, if the latter is not defined.
+Examples:
+  `github`, `beaker`, or `suites_zip`.
+See the `origins` dictionary in the database's top `index.yaml` for the available origins and the meanings they assign to `location` values.
+* `location`: The location of the suite's code, with whatever meaning the database choses to assign to it, but must be interpreted according to the `origin`, if specified.
+Examples: a tarball URL, a path inside a common tarball, a Beaker task name.
+See the `origins` dictionary in the database's top `index.yaml` for the available origins and the meanings they assign to `location` values.
 * `cases`: List of test cases.

 Each case is an object with the following attributes: